psafont/fake-gen/README.md

-python-testdata
+fake-gen
 ===============

 A simple package that generates data for tests.

-testdata provides the basic Factory and DictFactory classes that generate content. it also provides many more specialized factories that provide extended functionality. every Factory instance knows how many elements its going to generate, this enables us to generate statistical results.
+fake_gen provides the basic Factory and DictFactory classes that generate content. it also provides many more specialized factories that provide extended functionality. every Factory instance knows how many elements its going to generate, this enables us to generate statistical results.